Azure/bicep-registry-modules/avm/ptn/virtual-machine-images/azure-image-builder/README.md

 - Type: string
 - Default: `[cidrSubnet(parameters('virtualNetworkAddressPrefix'), 24, 0)]`

+### Parameter: `waitDeploymentScriptName`

+The name of the Deployment Script to wait for the the image template baking.

+- Required: No
+- Type: string
+- Default: `'ds-wait-imageTemplate-build'`

+### Parameter: `waitForImageBuild`

+A parameter to control if the deployment should wait for the image build to complete.

+- Required: No
+- Type: bool
+- Default: `True`

 ### Parameter: `baseTime`

 Do not provide a value!
 This date value is used to generate a SAS token to access the modules.